Skip to main content

 • “The gameplay is basic.”

-• “A big decision on the gameplay side is the lack of any saving; if you start something too difficult, you have to finish it or redo the whole thing at a later date.”
+• “A big decision on the gameplay side is the lack of any saving; if you encounter something too difficult, you have to finish it or redo the whole thing at a later date.”

 • music